bard/emacs-run-command/README.md

 ## Demo

-Below, using `run-command` to 1) create a project from a boilerplate, 2) start a file watcher runs the main file upon file changes, and 3) start the test runner.
+Screencast below shows using `run-command` to 1) create a project from a boilerplate, 2) execute the main source on every save, and 3) start the test runner.

 ![Demo](./demo.gif)

 ## Installing

-Submitted to MELPA.
+Submitted to MELPA ([subscribe to the PR](https://github.com/melpa/melpa/pull/7344) to be notified).

 Meanwhile, clone the repository, and add to load path, e.g. with:

 ```emacs-lisp
 (use-package run-command